jamesalbert/minisana/README.md

 <img src="http://i.imgur.com/tSLzyQg.png" width="550px">

+## Install

+Running `make` will do a few things:

+  1. compile object files in `_objs`
+  2. build the binary `bin/mini`
+  3. build the shared library `lib/libmini.so`
+  4. create empty directories `output` where .json files will be stored

 ## Tests

 Run tests with `make test`.
 Along with showing the test results, a coverage report will be generated as coverage/report.html.
 Open the report in your browser to see the total code coverage. `make docker` will also run the tests during image creation.